 The Sokol: Worn From 1973 to Today

 The Sokol is a strictly intra-vehicle activity (IVA) suit, worn in case of depressurization aboard Russian spacecraft.
-It was created in response to the deaths of the crew aboard Soyuz 11 in 1971, who died during re-entry due to depressurization.
-First developed in 1973, the suits are still worn on missions today.
+It was created in response to the deaths of the crew aboard Soyuz 11 in 1971, who died from depressurization during re-entry.
+First developed in 1973, the suits are still worn on some missions today.

-The improvements featured in the Sokol include an open-circuit life-support system, and a pressure relief valve which regulates the suit's internal pressure.
+The improvements made to the Sokol include an open-circuit life-support system, and a pressure relief valve which regulates the suit's internal pressure.
 The suit is a modification of an aviation suit, as opposed to a pre-existing spacesuit.
 Once suited, the wearer can survive for up to 30 hours in a pressurized cabin and up to 2 hours in an unpressurized atmosphere.

 The Extravehicular Mobility Unit: Used Aboard the International Space Station

-NASA's Extravehicular Mobility Unit (EMU) was first introduced in 1981, and is still used today aboard the ISS.
-The suit supports wearers for up to 7 hours outside of the craft, and is made up of 14 separate layers.
+NASA's Extravehicular Mobility Unit (EMU) was first introduced in 1981 and is still used today aboard the ISS.
+The suit can supports wearers outside the craft for up to 7 hours and is made up of 14 separate layers.

-The first layer is a cooling undergarment which, like earlier models, uses a cooling liquid to protect the astronaut from over-heating.
-It also includes a layer to maintain air pressure inside the suit, and a thermal micrometeroid layer to protect the wearer from the sun's rays and small pieces of space debris.
+The first layers include a cooling undergarment which, like earlier models, uses a liquid coolant to protect the astronaut from over-heating.
+It also includes a garment which maintains air pressure inside the suit and a thermal micrometeoroid garment to protect the wearer from radiation and small pieces of space debris.

 The Orlan: From Soviet Space Stations to the ISS

 Developed in the late 1970s, the Orlan has been worn aboard the Soviet space station, Salyut 6, and is today still used aboard the ISS.
-In 2003, an Orlan suit was fitted with a radio transmitter and launched into orbit, effectively becoming the first spacesuit satellite named SuitSat-1.
+In 2003, an Orlan named suit named SuitSat-1, was fitted with a radio transmitter and launched into orbit, effectively becoming the first spacesuit satellite.